peternsilva/galvanize-bookshelf-solution/1_migrations_seeds.md

 Then, take a peek at the code for the client application.
 It lives in the `public` directory of this project.
 As you read over the code, familiarize yourself with the following techniques.

-- How the HTML scaffolds the base structure and content that's presented on page load.
+- How the HTML files scaffold the base structure and content that's presented on page load.
-- How the JavaScript modifies this structure and content as a result of AJAX requests.
+- How the JavaScript files modify this structure and content as a result of AJAX requests.
-- How the CSS customizes the base look-and-feel provided by the Materialize framework.
+- How the CSS files customize the base look-and-feel provided by the Materialize framework.

 For your Q2 Project, you'll be building both a server application and a client application.